A team-by-team look at policies for NFL fans attending games

 Atlanta – No fans in September.
-Affects two games, on Sept.
-13 against Seattle and on Sept.
+Affected Sept.
+13 against Seattle and will affect on Sept.
 27 against Chicago.

 Baltimore – No fans for the start of the season.

-Denver – No fans for home opener on Sept.
+Denver – Had no fans for home opener on Sept.
 14 against Tennessee.

 Detroit – No fans for first two games, against Chicago on Sept.
 13 and New Orleans on Oct.
 4.